daily-co/daily-js/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Tell us if there's a feature you''d like to add or change that would be helpful.
+about: Tell us if there's a feature you'd like to add or change that would be helpful.
 title: '[FEATURE-REQUEST]'
 labels: enhancement
 assignees: kimberleejohnson